Rafael1s/Computer-Vision-Algorithms/FashionMNIST-CNN/README.md

 3.LoadAndVizualizFashionMNIST.ipynb

 Train data, number of images:  60000.
+We vizualize [representatives](https://github.com/Rafael1s/Computer-Vision-Udacity/blob/master/FashionMNIST-CNN/example_of_each_class.png) for each of 20 classes.
+The representative of [class sneaker](https://github.com/Rafael1s/Computer-Vision-Udacity/blob/master/FashionMNIST-CNN/class_sneaker_details.png) we  display in details.

 Turning all our images into Tensor's for training a neural network.
-Define a transform to read the data in as a tensor
+We define a transform to read the data in as a tensor.

 data_transform = transforms.ToTensor()
 rain_data = FashionMNIST(root='./data', train=True,